patience4711/SONOFF-SENSOR/README.md

 - a log of the events like 'time, switched-on, by who'<br>

 I created this software some years ago, but recently i completely overhauled it.
 Its more mobile friendly now and the userinterface has a lot of improvements.
+Moreover it is compiled with the latest ArduinoIDE version so that the firmware is up to date.

 june 16 2025: There is a new version v11 available.
 Download [sonoff_v11,ino.generic.bin](https://github.com/patience4711/SONOFF-SENSOR/blob/main/sonoff-v11.ino.generic.bin)